-B.3.3 ORSA
+B.3.3 Own Risk & Solvency Assessment (ORSA)

 The Company considers that its ORSA comprises all the processes and tools that underpin the consideration of risk and capital implications in key decisions, including business planning.
 It provides a continuous and forward-looking assessment of the short-term and long-term risks that the Company faces, or may face, and ensures that its capital requirements are met at all times.
+In this context, the Board has confirmed the use of the regulatory capital requirement plus a risk appetite buffer as the Company's own measure of capital for the purposes of the ORSA.